 If you’re interested in pursuing government contract management training but concerned about fitting classes into a demanding work schedule, online learning is one flexible option.
-Villanova University offers a comprehensive Master Certificate in Government Agile Contract Management program 100% online.
+Villanova University offers a comprehensive Certificate in Agile Contract Management program 100% online.

 Consisting of three online certificate courses, the program covers topics to help participants pass the NCMA and NAGC certification exams.